-- 5. A boat trailer sold in conjunction with the sale of a boat is subject to the state sales and use tax at the rate of 6% of the gross proceeds from the sale of the boat trailer.
-The boat is subject to the state sales and use tax at the lesser of 5% of the gross proceeds from the sale of the boat or \$300. - 6.
-A boat trailer sold in conjunction with the sale of a boat that has a permanently attached motor is subject to the state sales and use tax at the rate of 6% of the gross proceeds from the sale of the boat trailer.
-The boat with a permanently attached motor is subject to the state sales and use tax at the lesser of 5% of the gross proceeds from the sale of the boat and motor or \$300.
-(Note: If the price of the boat trailer is not separately stated from the price of the boat and motor, the boat trailer is subject to the state sales and use tax at 6% of the fair market value of the boat trailer.
+- 4. A boat sold with a motor permanently attached to it is taxed at the lesser of 5% of the purchase price of the boat and motor or \$500.21 - 5.
+A boat trailer sold in conjunction with the sale of a boat is taxed at 6% of the purchase price of the boat trailer.
+The boat is taxed at the lesser of 5% of the purchase price of the boat or \$500. - 6.
+A boat trailer sold in conjunction with the sale of a boat that has a permanently attached motor is taxed at 6% of the purchase price of the boat trailer.
+The boat with a permanently attached motor is taxed at the lesser of 5% of the purchase price of the boat and motor or \$500.
+(Note: If the price of the boat trailer is not separately stated from the price of the boat and motor, the boat trailer is subject to tax at 6% of the fair market value of the boat trailer.
 If the price of the boat trailer is separately stated from the price of the boat and motor, the price breakdown must be reasonable and supported by the records of the taxpayer, otherwise the trailer will be taxed at 6% of its fair market value.)

-Note: All transactions listed above that are subject to the maximum tax of \$300 are not subject to local sales and use taxes administered and collected by the South Carolina Department of Revenue on behalf of local jurisdictions.
-All transactions listed above that are not subject to the maximum tax (and therefore taxed at 6% for state sales and use tax purposes) are subject to local sales and use taxes administered and collected by the South Carolina Department of Revenue on behalf of local jurisdictions.
+Note: All transactions listed above that are (1) subject to a maximum tax of \$500 or (2) subject to the casual excise tax22 are not subject to local sales and use taxes administered and collected by the South Carolina Department of Revenue on behalf of local jurisdictions.23 All transactions listed above that are not subject to a maximum tax or the casual excise tax (and therefore taxed at 6% for state sales and use tax purposes) are subject to local sales and use taxes administered and collected by the South Carolina Department of Revenue on behalf of local jurisdictions.